lruepke/HTF_lecture/Summer2024/source/general-info/installation.rst

     There are different sources, so-called channels, from where you can obtain the packages for your python environment.
 We will use the community channel *conda-forge*.

-    Our recommended setup is to the use a very basic *base environment* that only cotains the necessarry packages to run *jupyter notebook* and/or *jupyter lab*.
-Everything else will be done from virtual enviroments, which you can activate from within jupyter.
+    Our recommended setup is to the use a very basic *base environment* that only contains the necessary packages to run *jupyter notebook* and/or *jupyter lab*.
+Everything else will be done from virtual environments, which you can activate from within jupyter.

     .. code-block:: bash